sinneren/jToggler/README.md

 $('.jtoggler').jtoggler();
 ```

 For using labels add to input data-attribute: `data-jtlabel="Your text label"`.
+If You need changeable label add `data-jtlabel-success="Toggler on label"`.

 If You want to use three-state toggler just add `data-jtmulti-state` attribute to checkbox.
 If You want use it with disabled add *disabled* attribute to checkbox.